corpetty/adm/dl-example/README.md

 This polytope represents the feasible region for project values that satisfy all expert evaluations.

+NOTE: you can get an intro to convex polytopes [here](https://www.youtube.com/watch?v=WnbwksaN0O0)

 ### Variable Indexing

 For `n` projects and `m` criteria, variables are indexed as: